LiuYuancheng/P2PComm_GeoTopology_Map_Plugin/README.md

-This tool helps security administrators with enhanced capabilities to monitor and analyze distributed system communications.
+This tool can help the security administrators with enhanced capabilities to monitor and analyze distributed system communications.
 It provides insights into key metrics such as:

 - **P2P Device Data Flow Throughput**: Visualizes the transmission rate and data volume exchanged between encryption devices.
 - **Data Transmission Speed**: Tracks connection state, latency between servers, clients, and other network nodes.
 - **Network Topology**: Dynamically maps peer-to-peer relationships and data exchange paths.
 - **Geolocation Mapping**: Displays the physical locations of nodes and their communication links over an interactive map interface.

+#### System Main Components Introduction

 The project is structured into three main components: